-To further implement this strategy of increasing population controls as a management tool, the 2012 and 2013 BLM wild horse gather schedule increased emphasis to apply fertility control to reduce growth rates and thus the number of horses that must ultimately be removed from the range and either found adoptive homes or kept in long-term pastures.
-This strategy's long term goal includes the
+To further implement this strategy of increasing population controls as a management tool, the 2012 and 2013 BLM wild horse gather schedule increased emphasis on applying fertility control to reduce growth rates and thus the number of horses that must ultimately be removed from the range and either found adoptive homes or kept in long-term pastures.
+This strategy's long term goal is to reduce population growth rates so the number of excess wild horses removed are lower and at levels for which adoption demand exists.